AI Screenr

 Jobrela

-Three moves to turn volume from a headcount problem into a throughput problem
+Three steps to turn candidate volume into a throughput problem

-Stop hiring the next recruiter every time candidate count doubles.
-Start running hundreds of interviews in parallel.
+Stop hiring another recruiter every time candidate numbers double.
+Start running hundreds of interviews at the same time.

 1

-Recruiter screens cap around 80/month per person.
-Two recruiters = 160.
-Ten recruiters = 800.
-Async voice AI removes the ceiling entirely — parallel capacity scales with infrastructure, not headcount.
+A recruiter handles about 80 screens per month.
+Two recruiters do 160.
+Ten recruiters do 800.
+Async voice AI removes the ceiling.
+Capacity grows with infrastructure, not with more hires.

 2

-Candidates interview when they are ready, across 57 languages and every time zone.
+Candidates interview when they are ready, in 57 languages and across every time zone.
 Hundreds of interviews can run at the same moment.
-There is no queue, no booking limit, no conversation-fatigue cliff at 5pm.
+No queue, no booking limit, no drop in quality late in the day.

 3